vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

 ```jsonpath
 $.dealership.inventory[:]
 ```
-Previous query can be used as an alternative to `*`, but only for arrays.
+The previous query can be used as an alternative to `*`, but only for arrays.

 Negative values are also allowed for all parameters.
-For example the following query selects all elements, but in the **reverse order** (`4`, `3`, `2`, `1`, `0`):
+For example, the following query selects all elements, but in the **reverse order** (`4`, `3`, `2`, `1`, `0`):
 ```jsonpath
 $.dealership.inventory[::-1]
 ```

 ### Filter Selector
 The most powerful is a *filter selector*.
-It allows to select array/object values based on some boolean condition with nested queries.
+It allows to select array/object values based on a boolean condition with nested queries.
 It is preceded by `?` character.
-Current fitered element in the expression is represented with a `@` character.
+The current filtered element in the expression is represented with a `@` character.

 A simple filter can look like this:
 ```jsonpath